lakinduakash/mit-iap-environment-platform/backend/services/src/github_services/Module.md

 - **Parameters**

-  - repoUser - The name of the repositary owner.
-  - repoName - The name of the repositary.
   - labelName - The creating label name.
   - labelDescription - The description of the label

 - **return** - The `createLabel` function will return **json** to indicate the status.

+### createLabelIfNotExists

+The `createLabelIfNotExists` function creates a label if the relevant label is not available.

+- **Parameters**

+  - labelName - The creating label name.
+  - labelDescription - The description of the label

+- **return** - The `createLabelIfNotExists` function will return **json** to indicate the status.

 ### getNotFoundStatus

-The `getNotFoundStatus` function returns the not found status and the code as a json
+The `getNotFoundStatus` function returns the not found status and the code as a string[]

 - **return** - Returns not found status and status code.